SCIF/test/README.md

 ### Job and JobResult

 Both types are very generic and having the purpose to demonstate the idea rather than to make production ready solution.
-The proper payload of each of them depends on business requirements
+The proper payload of each of them depends on business requirements.